GErP83/VariousUtils/README.md

 ## Lisence
 [wtfpl](http://www.wtfpl.net/)

-I hope this can make your job easier, happy adapter creating!
+I hope this can make your job easier, happy using utils!